jackyzy823/standardnotes-app-images/README.md

 The APK's versionCode is based on unixtimestamp / 60, basically you'll not encounter downgrade issue.

+Adjust minsdk version from 28 to 21 for old devices.

 ## Readme for web image